redox-os/book/src/porting-applications.md

 #### Cases

-- applications using the Cargo build system have a `Cargo.toml` file
+- Applications using the Cargo build system have a `Cargo.toml` file
-- applications using the GNU Autotools build system have a `configure` or `autogen.sh` file in the source tarball
+- Applications using the GNU Autotools build system have a `configure` or `autogen.sh` file in the source tarball
-- applications using the CMake build system have a `CMakeLists.txt` file
+- Applications using the CMake build system have a `CMakeLists.txt` file
-- applications using the Meson build system have a `meson.build` file
+- Applications using the Meson build system have a `meson.build` file
+- Applications using the Python `pip` build system have a `pyproject.toml` file

 ### Meta-packages